parthamehta123/rearc-data-quest/notes.md

 `data_analytics.ipynb` is located in the `part3` directory.

-## Part 4: Infrastructure as Code & Data Pipeline with AWS CDK
+## Part 4: Infrastructure as Code & Data Pipeline with AWS Terraform / AWS CDK / AWS CloudFormation

 - Before attempting this part, I went through the [ZTM Terraform course](https://zerotomastery.io/courses/learn-terraform-certification/) to learn more (i.e. using modules).
 - I also tried setting up the infrastructure within the AWS Management Console before attempting the IaC to base the code off of.
 This step involved referencing certain guides when encountering challenges such as: